-f.
-Pedestrian Linkage and Circulation
+4. Pedestrian Linkage and Circulation

 The use of interconnecting walkways, trails and natural walking paths shall be an integral part of all Housing for Older Persons developments.
-These pedestrian amenities shall be designed to facilitate access between housing units, the Community Center, active recreation areas, open space areas and public trails and ways that may exist outside of the development.
-Primary (paved) walkways in proximity to housing units and the Community Center shall meet American with Disabilities (ADA) requirements.
+These pedestrian amenities shall be designed to facilitate access between housing units, the Community Center, active recreation areas, open space areas and public trails, ways that may exist outside of the development, and provide access to stores/businesses when an HOP development is part of a commercial/retail development.
+Primary (paved) walkways in proximity to housing units and the Community Center shall meet ADA requirements.
 Natural walking and hiking trails are exempt from this requirement.

-g.
-Lighting
+5. Lighting

 All roads, primary walkways and access to buildings shall be adequately lighted.
-The use of "full cut-off" lighting is required.
 Every effort shall be made to prevent light trespass, nuisance glare and over illumination due to excess wattage or inappropriate light fixtures.
 A lighting plan shall be submitted for the Planning Board's review, which shall be consistent with the standards found in the current lighting ordinance and site plan regulations.
 Lighting of common and public areas shall be independently controlled from that for the residential units.